-If you’ve followed the steps above you should have the foundations for a budget that will work for you.
+If you’ve followed the steps above you should have the foundations to make a budget that works for you.

 You’ll also have a new awareness around your finances and your priorities.

 The trick to making a budget that works is to make it personal.